 Prenatal medical care is often costly.
 Finding the best health insurance for pregnancy can take a lot of time and effort.

 When looking for health insurance for your pregnancy, here are some questions to think about:

-- Does the policy cover prenatal care?
+- Does the plan cover prenatal care?

-- Are labor/delivery costs included?
+- Are labor and delivery costs covered?

 - What are the copays, coinsurance, and deductible amounts?

 - Is prenatal testing covered, such as ultrasounds, amniocentesis, or genetic tests?